kpenfound/platform-builder/README.md

 ## Dagger Functions

 ```
 Name                   Description
 check-config           Checks the configuration of the platform
+configure-repository   Configure repository for a component
 get-pods               List all pods in the platform
-install-git-ops   Install GitOps
-status-git-ops    GitOps Status
+install                Install a component
+status                 Status of a component
+uninstall              Uninstall a component
+upgrade                Upgrade a component
 ```

 ## Components